sueLan/suelan.github.io/source/_posts/An-glimpse-of-iOS-Memory-Deep-Dive.md

   - WWDC
 ---

-This is an pretty good session about iOS memory. [iOS Memory Deep Dive - WWDC 2018 - Videos - Apple Developer](https://developer.apple.com/videos/play/wwdc2018/416/)
+This is an pretty good session about iOS memory. [iOS Memory Deep Dive - WWDC 2018 - Videos - Apple Developer](https://developer.apple.com/videos/play/wwdc2018/416/).
+I saw it and took some notes here.

-Not all memory is created equal.
+> Not all memory is created equal.

 There are dirty memory, clean memory, compressed memory in iOS system.
+We have to know the differences between them.

 ## Page

-Typically 16KB in size and system gives it to you.
+Page is typically 16KB in size and operating system gives it to you when your app requests memory.

 ```
 memory in use = number of pages x page size